 "Do we have to?"
 He dropped into the overstuffed recliner in front of the TV—the place where he goes to hide.
 "Not in the mood right now."

-My heart sunk as he reached for his CD collection.
+He reached for his CD collection instead of me.
 Under the false cheer, a hard note rang in my voice, "You always say that."

 I stepped beside the recliner, and stood over him.
 "It only gets harder if you wait.
 Jump right in, I say."
 I leaned over him, smiling and projecting the calm that he needed.

 "Please, give me some space!
 I have some issues."

 His fists balled up.
 He straightened his fingers, relaxed his jaw, and slowly stood up.
 "Helen, please?
 Not.
 Now."

 "Ah, you can do it, Harvey."
 I grabbed his upper arm, trying to drag him, kicking and screaming, out of the deep end.